TheRetikGM/SwIC/README.md

 # Sway Input Configurator
-Create sway configuration for your input device using GUI
+Create and/or apply your SwayWM configuration for input device using GUI

 ![Example1](doc/example1.png)